thefoxboxman/TripIt/src/content/posts/victoria-2024-south-gippsland.md

 ###  Yarram to Inverloch

-Leaving Yarram today our first stop was in the little village of Fish Creek.
+Leaving Yarram today, we took the senic route, with our first stop being in the little village of Fish Creek.
 The small rural village is undergoing a renewal lead by artist's studios and to die for coffee shops.
 After a few delectable pastries from the "Little Oberon" cafe we set off to Inverloch.

 ![img](https://res.cloudinary.com/drmvd4hkt/image/upload/v1734890004/Victoria%202024/South_Gippsland/Fish_Creek_Street_Art_P1411894_m8fef5.jpg?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&h=1102&auto=format&fit=crop&w=1000&q=80)